Understanding and Improving Robustness of Vision Transformers through Patch-based Negative Augmentation: Conclusion

 \section{Conclusion}

-Through this research we have found concrete examples of ViTs relying on non-robust features for predictions and shown that this reliance is limiting robustness and out-of-distribution performance.
-We believe this opens multiple exciting new lines of research.
-First, we believe that the methodological approach developed here is a valuable recipe for further progress.
-Through finding patch-wise, semantic-destroying transformations that ViTs are insensitive to we can identify when models rely on non-robust features, and through incorporating them as negative augmentations during training we can meaningfully reduce reliance on such features.
-Second, we believe this shows the potential for further improving the robustness of ViTs.
-Through training the model to use such non-robust features less, we have seen we can significantly improve the out-of-distribution performance of ViTs, without harming in-distribution accuracy!
-While we have identified multiple such non-robust features in ViTs, we believe that discovering and addressing more provides an avenue for valuable, on-going improvement of out-of-distribution performance.
-Taken together, we believe this is a promising direction for continued progress toward robust vision transformers and vision models in general.
+Through this research we have found concrete evidences of ViTs relying on non-robust features to make predictions and shown that this reliance is limiting out-of-distribution robustness.
+This opens multiple exciting new lines of research.
+First, our methodology for analyzing the robustness of ViTs provides a valuable recipe for future research.
+Through designing patch-wise, semantic-destroying transformations that ViTs are insensitive to, we identified which non-robust features models rely on.
+Second, through negative augmentations during training we reduced the ViTs' reliance on such non-robust features, and improved the out-of-distribution performance of ViTs significantly, without harming in-distribution accuracy.
+This approach shows the potential for further improving the robustness of ViTs.
+While we have identified multiple such non-robust features in ViTs, we believe discovering and addressing more is a promising direction for continued progress toward robust vision transformers and vision models in general.